thevickypedia/media-player/README.md

 # Media Player
-Advanced video player using CSS and JS
+An advanced video player using CSS and JS

 Use [generate_thumbnails.py][thumbnail] to generate the preview thumbnails displayed above the slider.